TetriNET: TetriNET2

-In late 2007, like other clones, TetriNET2 was shut down per the request of The Tetris Company.
+In late 2007, like other clones, TetriNET2 was shut down via cease and desist per the request of The Tetris Company.
 The TetriNET2 website and servers became unavailable for several years.
-As of early 2010, TetriNET2 is back up and running (per request of many fans that are not satisfied with the lack of game development by The Tetris Company).
+As of early 2010, TetriNET2 is back up per request of fans that weren't satisfied with the lack of game development by The Tetris Company.
 The TetriNET2 website and servers have been recovered, relocated, and restored.

 Popularity and reception

 With clients for various platforms available, the game was also well received in the Linux community.
-The Linux conference linux.conf.au even included a programming contest where contestants tried to program TetriNET playing bots, who could connect to the game server and play the game.
+The Linux conference linux.conf.au included a programming contest where contestants tried to program TetriNET-playing bots, who could connect to the game server and play the game.
 The prize for the best bot was a A$40,000 IBM pSeries server.
 The game was also played in LAN parties.
-Game Revolution named Tetrinet as affordable alternative to Tetris.
+Game Revolution named TetriNET as affordable alternative to Tetris.

-In a 1999 review of The Next Tetris, Game Revolution named TetriNet as "truer to its Tetris roots" and "If you want multi-player Tetris, the network based Tetrinet is much more fun.".
+In a 1999 review of The Next Tetris, Game Revolution named TetriNET as "truer to its Tetris roots" and "If you want multi-player Tetris, the network based Tetrinet is much more fun.".